 Queen's is a Voluntarty Aided Church School, a Christian foundation school with the majority of the Governors being appointed by the Church.
 The school is here both to serve the local community and those who practice their faith.
 Please refer to the school for full details of the admission policy.

 Welcare is a family-focused charity dedicated to helping children and families overcome challenges and build towards a better future.
 Welcare serves the whole of the Diocese of Southwark and the London Borough of Bromley.
-They also provide services in the Hampton Deanery via their Richmond centre.
+They also provide services in the Richmond Borough via their Richmond centre.